openvswitch/ovs/tutorial/tutorial.rst

 script called ``ovs-sandbox``, which accompanies the tutorial, that constructs a software simulated network environment based on Open vSwitch.

+..
+TODO(stephenfin): Update installation guide link when this is moved.

 You can use ``ovs-sandbox`` three ways:

 * If you have already installed Open vSwitch on your system, then you should be